The Same Collapse, Twice

 • Evolutionary potential: The raw material for future adaptation

-• Information: Each species encodes solutions to survival problems that we may never understand
+• Information: Each species encodes solutions to survival problems we may never understand

 The entropy formula captures something real: the number of ways an ecosystem can be configured while still functioning.
 When that number drops, the system becomes brittle.
 It loses its ability to respond to further change.

 A low-entropy ecosystem is like a language with only a few words.
-You can still communicate, but you’ve lost the capacity for nuance, precision, and adaptation.
+You can still communicate, but you’ve lost the capacity for precision and adaptation.

 The Equation on the Tombstone